Vihtoriaaa/GenAI-2.5D-Content-Creation/README.md

 2. Run `cd pipeline/` to move to folder with pipeline code.
 3. Run `python cpu_pipeline.py` to launch the pipeline.
 4. You will be asked to provide the 3D object you want to place within the generated scene; please choose an appropriate one.
 The object has to be of ".fbx" extension.
+If you don't have one, you can download one from websites that offer existing 3D models, for instance, [TurboSquid](https://www.turbosquid.com).
 5. When the object is selected, you will be asked to choose where to place the previously provided object.
 A scene image is displayed.
 You can then simply click on any location within the generated scene image where you wish to place your 3D object.
 When the desired location is selected, press 'Enter' to continue or 'R' to reselect the location.
 6. You're done 🎉 Wait till the pipeline finishes its execution.
 Generated 2.5D content results are saved under the `rendered_results` folder, named as the pipeline execution date; check them out!🧍‍♀️
 </details>